Home » Breakfast » Old Fashioned Blueberry Pancake Syrup

 Notes

 Feel free to add more or less sugar, depending on your personal preference.
-Sugar alternatives work well, too.
+Taste test and adjust.

 Stir the cornstarch with cold water before adding it to the blueberries.
 This prevents clumping and ensures the sauce thickens smoothly.